 Further along the route, you will find the Gaomei Lighthouse.
 The red and white striped octagonal concrete structure is 38.7 meters high and was built in 1967.

-Initially, it was used to guide ships in the area, but it has since been retired in 1982 when the lighthouse lamps were moved to Taichung Port Lighthouse, where it is higher in elevation.
+Initially, it was used to guide ships in the area, but it has since been retired in 1982 when the lighthouse lamps were moved to Taichung Port Lighthouse, which it is higher in elevation.

 Temples and food stalls along Gaomei Road